Unitary patent and unified patent court

 Coming soon: The unitary patent takes effect

-can apply for a unitary patent starting on 1 January 2014, or the date of entry
+can apply for a unitary patent starting on the date of entry

-into force of the Agreement on a Unified Patent Court (whichever is the later).
+into force of the Agreement on a Unified Patent Court.

 Find out more details in our focus section.